 A great thing to have whenever your traveling is a handy lipstick-sized portable charger.
 Whether you’re using your smartphone for photos, navigation, or to connect with someone back home, you’ll want to be prepared if you run out of battery at an inopportune moment.
 A backup external battery has saved us on several occasions and we never travel without one!

-Protect your private information such as passwords and credit card numbers with a good VPN like NordVPN while traveling.
-This is essential, particularly when connecting to WiFi sources in public places like airports, cafes, or hotels, where you’ll want to be sure to keep your information safe from potential hackers.
+No organization or individual is immune to the growing number of cybersecurity attacks.
+The Caribbean is no exception, with the most common attacks being ransomware, data breaches, and identity theft.
+Protect your private information, such as passwords and credit card numbers, with a reliable VPN like NordVPN while traveling.
+This is essential, particularly when connecting to Wi-Fi sources in public places like airports, cafes, or hotels, where you’ll want to be sure to keep your information safe from potential hackers.

 Bringing a waterproof phone case on your Caribbean vacation is a must.
 Whether you plan to hike through the rainforest, swim in waterfalls, or want to take photos and videos underwater, you’ll need to make sure your smartphone is protected from sand and water.
 This case will give you peace of mind as you enjoy all your water sports and activities.